Why Wet Brining Isn’t Ideal for Chicken Thighs

 The result is more moist/flavorful chicken thighs and crispy/crackly skin.

-1. To start, take out your baking sheet and place your wire racks on top.
+1. Take out your baking sheet and place your wire racks on top.

-This process helps with air drying and helps along the processes of evaporation.
+This helps with air drying and speeds up the process.

 3. Take out your salt and salt all surfaces of the meat – the skin and the meat side.